 However, in the line of the show “negotiating” with the story, I have to wonder if there was any desire to change it.
 When Eiji tells Ash in his letter that “they’ll meet again” a big rainbow can be seen–it’s the most notable rainbow in the entire show, actually.

 If you’re new around here, rainbows have been used repeatedly to code Ash and Eiji scenes in a romantic light (the scenes I’ve discussed aren’t even all of them).
+(Update: here’s a more complete list.)
 That by itself felt cruel to me at first.
 Then I saw the way they handled the official character status in the character chart of the official website, which marks everyone who died in the finale as dead with the exception of Ash.
 (There’s also the romantic and far more hopeful official art released the day after the finale aired.)
 Combined, it kind of feels like a loophole, a way to challenge Ash’s fate without changing the original story.
 Is it good enough?
 No. But I feel far better with this than without it, so you can be damn sure I’ll take it.

 I feel like discussing Banana Fish‘s themes and the way the show tackles them could easily take several posts.
 Hell, I covered the entire first cour (didn’t cover the second mostly because I didn’t want to spend so much time dealing with things like Foxx and the death flags) and I’m sure I still left many things unsaid there.
 (I know I’m letting many things unsaid here!
 Characters I haven’t even mentioned!
 Yet this post is still hella long!)
 I’ve also made a separate post to talk about the way characters like Yut-lung and Ash embody both feminine and masculine archetypes.